srirambadri/Energy/Price_forecasting/README.md

-## Energy Price Forecaster
+## Day-Ahead Energy Price Forecasting for Germany using DARTS

-This project forecasts German energy day ahead prices using DARTS Timeseries forecasting library
+This project focuses on forecasting German day-ahead energy prices using the DARTS time series forecasting library.
+To enhance prediction accuracy, the model integrates comprehensive data on electricity generation sources and localised weather features from five key cities: Aachen, Berlin, Hamburg, Munich, and Stuttgart.
+The dataset combines energy production and pricing data from ENTSO-E with meteorological variables from OpenWeatherMap.
+By leveraging multi-variate time series modelling, the project captures complex temporal and spatial dependencies to generate robust price forecasts.

 ### The models implemented are: